manuel-serrano/icfp2024-sudoku/README.md

 This artifact will let you run the HipHop solver and conduct some experiments with new puzzles and solver extensions.
-The objective is to help you taste the HipHop programming flavor.
-For that, first, we briefly present the structure and organization of the solver and then we suggest three assignments to get you familiar with HipHop.
+The objective is to offer you a taste of programming in HipHop.
+For that, first, we briefly present the structure and organization of the solver and then we suggest three assignments to get you familiar with HipHop and the codebase.

 ### Description of the Sudoku solver

-The files composing the HipHop Sudoku solver are:
+The files comprising the HipHop Sudoku solver are:

   - `sudoku.hh.mjs`: the Sudoku implementation;
   - `boards9x9.mjs`: a collection of Sudoku boards;